cxxr/LiveStats/README.md

         for y in xrange(100):
             test.add(data.next()*100)

-        print "Average {}, stddev {}, percentiles {}".format(test.mean(),
+        print "Average {}, stddev {}, quantiles {}".format(test.mean(),
-                sqrt(test.variance()), test.percentiles())
+                sqrt(test.variance()), test.quantiles())

 Easy.

 ## How accurate is it?

 Very accurate.
 If you run livestats.py as a script with a numeric argument, it'll run some tests with that many data points.
-As soon as you start to get over 10,000 elements, accuracy to the actual percentiles is well below 1%.
+As soon as you start to get over 10,000 elements, accuracy to the actual quantiles is well below 1%.
 At 10,000,000, it's this:

     Uniform:    Avg%E 1.732260e-12 Var%E 2.999999e-05 Perc%E 1.315983e-05
     Expovar:    Avg%E 9.999994e-06 Var%E 1.000523e-05 Perc%E 1.741774e-05
     Triangular: Avg%E 9.988727e-06 Var%E 4.839340e-12 Perc%E 0.015595
     Bimodal:    Avg%E 9.999991e-06 Var%E 4.555303e-05 Perc%E 9.047849e-06

-That's percent error for the cumulative moving average, variance, and the average percent error for four different random distributions at three percentiles, 25th, 50th, and 75th.
+That's percent error for the cumulative moving average, variance, and the average percent error for four different random distributions at three quantiules, 25th, 50th, and 75th.
 Pretty good.

 # More details